juj/sc2-uqm/tools/resmap/README.txt

 gen_resfiles.py will cause it to regenerate uqm.rmp, all the .ls2 files, and the i*.h source headers that produce the #defines.

+XXX The information below is out of date.
+See the section 'Updating the core resources' in sc2/doc/devel/resources for an up-to-date description of the contents of the resources.csv file.

 The .csv file itself is a comma-separated-values list with nine
 fields: